ansible/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

 [student<X@>ansible ~]$ ansible all --list-hosts
 ```

-> **Tip**
->
-> It is ok to put systems in more than one group, for instance a server could be both a web server and a database server.
+AS you see it is ok to put systems in more than one group, for instance a server could be both a web server and a database server.
+Note that in Ansible the groups are not necessarily hierarchical.

 > **Tip**
 >